 OHSA Fall Protection Requirements

-Employers must set up the workplace to prevent employees from falling off of overhead platforms, elevated workstations or into holes in the floor and walls.
-OSHA requires that fall protection be provided at elevations of four feet in general industry workplaces, five feet in shipyards, six feet in the construction industry and eight feet in longshoring operations.
+Employers must have proper working conditions set up to prevent employees from falling off of overhead platforms, elevated workstations, or into holes in the floor and walls.
+OSHA requires that fall protection solutions be provided at elevations of four feet in general industry workplaces, five feet in shipyards, six feet in the construction industry, and eight feet in longshoring operations.
 In addition, OSHA requires that fall protection be provided when working over dangerous equipment and machinery, regardless of the fall distance.

 - Ensure working surfaces are structurally safe.
-Does the walking/working surface have the strength and structural integrity to support all employees and their equipment safely?
+Does the walking/working surface have the strength and structural integrity to safely support all employees and their equipment?
 Employees should not be permitted to work on building roofs and other walking/working surfaces until the employer has determined that the surfaces are structurally sound.